White paperThe Enterprise Framework for Compliant, Scalable AI

 1 Threat Stack, How to adapt your risk management strategy for the cloud (August 2017)

-2 USDM white paper, Blewitt, D., Regulatory Risk Reduction in the Cloud: Why Cloud Systems are Safer Than On-Premise Systems (2020)
+2 USDM white paper, Blewitt, D., Regulated GxP Workloads in the Public Cloud: Why Cloud Systems are Safer Than On-Premise Systems (2020)

 3 USDM blog, How do life sciences companies qualify vendors and software (October 2018)